cschotte/blog/content/posts/Hosting a Static Site on Azure using CDN and HTTPS/index.md

 ## Headless CMS

 The solution for a static website is to make use of a headless CMS, like [Hugo](https://gohugo.io/) or [Jekyll](https://jekyllrb.com/).
-Basascly, you generate a static site from content and a template, similar to what this blog is doing.
+Basically, you generate a static site from content and a template, similar to what this blog is doing.

 ## A fast and scalable website